GridProtectionAlliance/openHistorian-grafana/README.md

 This repository defines a Grafana [data source](http://docs.grafana.org/datasources/overview/) plug-in for the [openHistorian](https://github.com/GridProtectionAlliance/openHistorian).

-The openHistorian is a back office system designed to efficiently integrate and archive process control data, e.g., SCADA, synchrophasor, digital fault recorder or any other time-series data used to support process operations.
+The openHistorian is a back office system developed by the @GridProtectionAlliance designed to efficiently integrate and archive process control data, e.g., SCADA, synchrophasor, digital fault recorder or any other time-series data used to support process operations.

 The openHistorian is optimized to store and retrieve large volumes of time-series data quickly and efficiently, including high-resolution sub-second information that is measured very rapidly, e.g., many thousands of times per second.